SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Introduction

-The contributions of this work are summarized as follows: \begin{itemize} \item We propose SNoRe, an efficient algorithm capable of learning symbolic representations of nodes by accounting for global network topology. \item Theoretical and empirical comparisons with state-of-the-art indicate competitive performance, whilst offering the interpretability of individual predictions, explained by the contributions of the neighboring nodes. \item We show that SNoRe scales to real-life networks with tens of thousands of nodes, and does not require dedicated hardware for effective performance. \item SNoRe is implemented as a simple-to-use Python library, transpired to lower-level code via the Numba framework~\cite{lam2015numba} for maximum efficiency. \end{itemize}
+Contemporary structural node representation algorithms are mostly concerned with the down-stream performance, with insufficient focus on the \emph{interpretability}, which is of utmost importance when the user tries to understand \emph{why} the system decided to classify a given instance the way it did.
+To mitigate this issue, we developed SNoRe, an algorithm that compares node neighborhoods and is capable of learning interpretable feature sets through symbolic expressions, describing a given node, which can be used to obtain \emph{explanations} of individual predictions, being an improvement over state-of-the-art low-dimensional, black-box node representations.
+The contributions of this work are summarized as follows: \begin{itemize} \item We propose SNoRe, an efficient algorithm capable of learning symbolic representations of nodes by accounting for global network topology. \item Theoretical and empirical comparisons with state-of-the-art indicate competitive performance, whilst offering the interpretability of individual predictions, explained by the contributions of the neighboring nodes. \item We show that SNoRe scales to real-life networks with tens of thousands of nodes, and does not require dedicated hardware for effective performance. \item SNoRe is implemented as a simple-to-use Python library, transpiled to lower-level code via the Numba framework~(\cite{lam2015numba}) for maximum efficiency.
+The implementation also features a highly efficient sparse implementation of the Hub Promoted Index (HPI). \end{itemize}